ISanviI/securePass/encryption.md

 - Store an Argon2id hash of their passphrase (this is irreversible).
 - During login, you run Argon2id again with their entered passphrase, compare to stored hash for authorization.

-2. Passphrase to unlock AES encryption:
+2. Passphrase to unlock AES encryption (Our Method):

 - Use Argon2id as a Key Derivation Function (KDF):
 - Input: user passphrase + random salt